 The international community agree that the increase in global temperature needs to be contained at below 2 degrees.
-The report from the IPCC in October 2018 «Global Warming of 1.5°C» underscores the importance of this goal.
+The reports from the IPCC in 2021 and 2022 underscores the importance of this goal.
 However, if Norway’s and the world’s politicians continue to practise “business-as-usual”, the temperature increase may well be 3 to 4 degrees by the end of the century.

-Grandparents Climate Campaign find the widening gap between the urgently needed actions and the measures that are implemented deeply disturbing.
+The Grandparents Climate Campaign finds the widening gap between the urgently needed actions and the measures that are implemented deeply disturbing.
 We urges political authorities to:

 - make large-scale investments in low-energy transport, while aviation in particular should be restricted

-- protect vulnerable ocean areas from oil and gas exploitation, such as the high Arctic, and the unique Arctic archipelago Lofoten
+- protect vulnerable ocean areas from oil and gas exploitation, such as the high Arctic

 - stopp exploitation of unconventional fossil resources such as shale oil and tar sands by Norwegian companies